Dukeboxz/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 25: January 30, 2018

+**Todays Progress**:so fittingly on the 25 day of this challenge I have completed a website and uploaded it on the cloud for all to see.
+My thought on completing 25 days is I have learned a bit about web development and styling.
+My next project will be to add server functionality to the webpage.
+I am also going to start moving on to app development since that is something I have been interested in.
+Will have to do a lot more learning on that.

+**Link To Work:** [Tech Club Webpage] (https://techclubwebsite.azurewebsites.net)

 ### Day 24: January 29, 2018

 **Todays Progress**:Really putting the work in to get the first webpage finished hoping to go live tomorrow